thejinxters/popl-project/paper.md

 Conclusion
 ==========

-Implementing the changes suggested by this PEP would have numerous effects.
+Implementing the changes suggested by this PEP will have numerous effects.
 We will have increased flexibility with generic functions that may take different types of input.
 Control is increased over multi-use functions, and generic functions will be easier to write when the intended usage is unknown.
 However, there have been concerns expressed about how this will affect readability of code.
 PEP 3124 allows for a function to be declared differently in separate areas of the code, potentially making it tough to accurately determine what a function actually does -- an area of much contention.
 While this concern is valid, there are still ways of accomplishing this with practices such as monkeypatching and code substitution.
-This PEP’s purpos is to allow for the ability to extend a library or application to work with data types the author might not have contemplated.
+This PEP’s purpose is to allow for the ability to extend a library or application to work with data types the author might not have contemplated.
 If used responsibly, this proposal can add functionality to the language without major downsides.
 PEP 3124 currently has a status of `Deferred` because it is not yet completed and it is not heavily supported by the community.